jamchamb/ac-patch-loader/README.md

 ## Patch format

-The first 32-bit integer is the number of patches to load.
+The first 32 bits contain global settings flags and the number of patches to load:

-    [32bit n_patches]
+    [16bit flags] [16bit n_patches]

 For each patch, the format is: